Tate & Lyle profit rises 4 percent, eyes further growth

 "Looking ahead, we will continue to build on the foundations we have laid and expect to deliver another year of profitable growth," he said.

 Overall sales rose 5 percent to 3.26 billion pounds, while adjusted operating profit rose 3 percent to 358 million pounds over the year.
-Profit was partially helped by a 4.5 million pound payment after the company won a case against London-based Whitefox Technologies over equipment used in its U.S. plants.
+Profit was partially helped by a 4.5 million-pound provision release after the company settled a case with London-based Whitefox Technologies over equipment used in its U.S. plants.

 The company's bulk ingredient division's sales rose 5 percent to 2.3 billion pounds on strong sales in countries such as Mexico, while adjusted operating profit rose 6 percent to 182 million pounds on the back of a strong performance from bulk sweeteners in the US and Europe.